 Parental feelings and behaviors, and therefore parental bonding, can be influenced by situations.

-For example, one parent’s bonding feelings may affect those of the other parent.
-Fathers who have better partner support are more likely to bond with their children16.
+For example, one parent’s feelings may affect those of the other parent.
+Also, fathers who have better partner support are more likely to bond with their children16.

 - 1.ROHNER RP, KHALEQUE A, COURNOYER DE.
 Parental Acceptance-Rejection: Theory, Methods, Cross-Cultural Evidence, and Implications.
 Ethos.
 Published online September 2005:299-334. doi:10.1525/eth.2005.33.3.299

 - 2.Khaleque A, Rohner RP.
 Perceived Parental Acceptance-Rejection and Psychological Adjustment: A Meta-Analysis of Cross-Cultural and Intracultural Studies.
 J Marriage and Family.
 Published online February 2002:54-64. doi:10.1111/j.1741-3737.2002.00054.x

 - 3.Raby KL, Roisman GI, Fraley RC, Simpson JA.
 The Enduring Predictive Significance of Early Maternal Sensitivity: Social and Academic Competence Through Age 32 Years.
 Child Dev.
 Published online December 17, 2014:695-708. doi:10.1111/cdev.12325

 - 4.Munshi J. George E. Vaillant’s ‘Triumphs of Experience: The Men of the Harvard Grant Study.’
 NHRD Network Journal.
 Published online October 2016:102-105. doi:10.1177/0974173920160419

 - 5.Russek LG, Schwartz GE.
 Journal of Behavioral Medicine.
 Published online 1997:1-13. doi:10.1023/a:1025525428213